sora-xor/sora-docs/src/polkaswap-faq.md

 ---
-title: Polkaswap FAQ | Sora Docs
+title: Polkaswap FAQ | SORA Docs
 head:
   - - meta
     - name: description
-      content: Find answers to frequently asked questions (FAQ) about Polkaswap, the decentralized exchange on the Sora Network.
+      content: Find answers to frequently asked questions (FAQ) about Polkaswap, the decentralized exchange on the SORA Network.
 Explore common inquiries about trading, liquidity providing, token swapping, fees, and more.
-Get the information you need to enhance your understanding and maximize your experience on Polkaswap within the Sora ecosystem.
+Get the information you need to enhance your understanding and maximize your experience on Polkaswap within the SORA ecosystem.
   - - meta
     - name: keywords
-      content: Polkaswap FAQ, Sora Network, decentralized exchange, trading, liquidity providing, token swapping, fees, Sora ecosystem
+      content: Polkaswap FAQ, SORA Network, decentralized exchange, trading, liquidity providing, token swapping, fees, SORA ecosystem
 ---

 # FAQ